StanfordBioinformatics/wearable-infection/README.md

 **Usage:**

-  For each wearable, use the following command to run NightSignal algorithm on heartrate and step data.
+  For each wearable, use the following command to run NightSignal algorithm on heart rate and step data.
 The outputs are: 1) A JSON file for the real-time alerts and 2) A plot showing the average RHR overnight and corresponding healthy baseline and alerts w.r.t the NightSignal Deterministic Finite Automata (DFA).

 > Fitbit: